Profile of the Nedbank Running Club

 To encourage, motivate and train young, upcoming athletes from all walks of life

-Providing running clubs that develop and nurture new talent via agreed development programmes like Pio Mpolokeng`s program for development runners in Klerksdorp, The Nedbank Soweto Running Club in Kagiso managed by Siyaya Khoza The Kids for athletics project in Cape Town
+Providing running clubs that develop and nurture new talent via agreed development programmes like Pio Mpolokeng`s program for development runners in Klerksdorp, The Nedbank Soweto Running Club in Kagiso managed by Siyaya Khoza,development project in Free State and Enoch Skosane development program

 Directing strong focus on standardized internationally recognized road running distances up to and including the marathon (42.2km)